engineering a context-ful brain

 - Show me a map of all our microservices.

-- List all the services which tend to require the most maintenance.
+- List all the services which require the most maintenance.

 - Show me services which tend to be bottlenecks.